bolderbrush10/SearchlightAssault/programmer-notes.md

            then just search the 9 tiles for that turret gride for stuff to consider before we focus on an individual turret.

+-- TODO Ok, so let's think about the turtle + circuit-programmable spotlight targeting.
+--      Using move-to commands is problematic because there's only a particular radius the turtle will settle for.
+--      We could teleport the turtle around but that's probably not very smooth...
+--      Should we wait until the mod is in a better shape before we worry about this?
+--      Or should we start thinking about using something besides a hidden biter as the turtle?
+--      We could make some branches to test the difference with a biter-turtle vs manually caculating interpolated target-positions...
+--      Well, we're not going to let the circuit network swing the spotlight around to new positions instantly, are we?
+--      So, I think that maybe we'll have the circuit network set a destination for the turtle, and people will have to have the expectation that they don't get pixel-perfect control of the turtle, and that'll be fine.

+-- TODO When we're recieving coordinates from the circuit network, remember to disable turtle wandering.

 -- TODO okay so we have to think about the range boost effect and the fact that turrets we boost are further than 0 pixels away from the searchlight...
 Just because we boost a turret's range doesn't mean it can now reach whatever the searchlight is targeting..
 So maybe we need to make sure that 'amount of range boost = searchlightRange + boostradius'?
 -- TODO We also could use some thinking about how to make sure that turrets don't get to keep that range-boost and target things that no searchlight has spotted yet

+-- TODO Electricity consumption

+-- TODO are we using 2 spaces to indent or 4?
+Get it straight. control.lua is the biggest offender so far

+-- TODO So, the normal turrets infobox reflects whatever light effects (from shooting) that the turret produces.
+--      Are we going to be able to (cheaply) replicate that effect?

 -- TODO Sounds and audio
 https://wiki.factorio.com/Prototype/Entity#working_sound